Information Geometry Approach to Parameter Estimation in Hidden Markov Models: Hidden Markov model

 \subsection{Equivalence problem}

-\Label{s81} In the hidden Markovian process, there is a possibility that two different transition matrices for hidden and observed variables yield the same stochastic behavior for the observed variables.
+\Label{s81} To discuss estimation of the transition matrix of the hidden Markovian process, we need to understand the relation between the stochastic behavior of the observed data and the transition matrix for hidden data.
+Indeed, there is a possibility that two different transition matrices for hidden and observed variables yield the same stochastic behavior for the observed variables.
 Since such two transition matrices cannot be distinguished, we need to identify them and consider that they are equivalent, in practice.
 As a preparation to apply the result of Section \ref{s4} to hidden Markov process, we need a parametrization by taking account into this equivalence relation for transition matrices.
+That is, a proper parametrization without duplication is essential for the estimation of hidden Markov process.
 For this aim, in this section, we review the result of the paper \cite{LEH}.

 Given a transition matrix $W(x|x')$ from the hidden system ${\cal X}$ to itself and a transition matrix $V(y|x')$ from the hidden system ${\cal X}$ to the observed system ${\cal Y}$, we say that the pair $(W,V)$ is a pair of transition matrices $(W,V)$ on ${\cal X}$ with ${\cal Y}$.
 Since the pair $(W,V)$ gives a transition matrix $P^{2|1}_{XY}[(W,V)](x,y|x'y'):= W(x|x')V(y|x')$ on ${\cal X} \times {\cal Y}$, it yields a hidden Markovian process with an observed variable $Y$ and a hidden variable $X$.
 When the transition matrix $W$ is irreducible, we call the pair $(W,V)$ of transition matrices irreducible.
 When the transition matrix $W$ is ergodic, and the image of the matrix $V$ is the vector space ${\cal V}_{{\cal Y}}$, the transition matrix $P^{2|1}_{XY}[(W,V)]$ is irreducible.
 Hence, we call the pair $(W,V)$ of transition matrices irreducible in this case.